 HopeSource’s Energy Assistance Program helps individuals pay their heating bills, whether it’s electricity, gas, oil, propane, wood, or wood pellets.
-This program year, assistance also will be available for those who are at risk of having their household water shut off due to unpaid bills.
+This program year, assistance also is available for those who are at risk of having their household water shut off due to unpaid bills.

-NOTE: This year, we will be offering both in-person and virtual Energy Assistance appointments.
-After you have applied for Energy Assistance, you will receive an Energy Assistance postcard in the mail or by email if you provided an email address.
-This postcard or email will detail how to proceed with your application.
-Don’t worry if your postcard doesn’t come right away.
-Due to the high volume of requests, it may be several days and up to 3 months before you receive the postcard requesting the documents above.
-Please note that failure to come to an in-person appointment or to provide the requested documentation mail may result in the termination of your application and the need to reapply.
-Scroll down to our Frequently Asked Questions for more information.
+Note: This year, HopeSource is offering both in-person and virtual Energy Assistance appointments.
+After you have applied for Energy Assistance, you will receive a phone call or postcard in the mail scheduling your appointment.
+This phone call or postcard will detail how to proceed with your application.
+Due to the high volume of requests, you may not be scheduled for an appointment.
+Please note that failure to come to a scheduled in-person appointment or to provide the requested documentation via email or mail may result in the termination of your application.

 The Conservation Education Program provides clients with energy-saving measures that can be done in the home.
 See the Conservation Services page for a better understanding of what you can do to save energy in your home.